denesh-S/campuslink-showcase/README.md

 Create local `.env` files for the frontend and backend before running the app.

+## Build Notes

+- Netlify Functions are suitable for the HTTP API, but Socket.IO realtime chat needs a long-running Node server or a dedicated realtime service for production.
+- Campus network access depends on correctly configured IP ranges.
+- Production email delivery depends on valid SMTP credentials.
+- The public showcase repository excludes secrets, local environment files, dependencies, and build outputs.

+## What This Project Demonstrates

+- Full-stack planning from product flow to deployment
+- Secure OTP authentication with hashed codes
+- Express route organization with controllers, middleware, services, and utilities
+- PostgreSQL schema design and migration workflow
+- Production CORS and environment-variable handling
+- Separate frontend and backend deployment pipelines
+- Responsive UI work with light and dark mode support

 ## Repository Status

-This repository is public so the project can be showcased on a CV and portfolio.
-Secret values, local environment files, build outputs, and dependencies are excluded through `.gitignore`.

-No license is included by default.
-That means the code is visible for review, but it is not explicitly open-sourced for reuse under a permissive license.
+This repository is public for portfolio and CV review.
+No license is included by default, so the code is visible for review but is not explicitly open-sourced for reuse under a permissive license.